Body and Dash-Mounted Cameras | Policy, Privacy & Personal Liability

-We’ve discussed at length in this series over a number of policy decisions, and shown some examples of where implementation of policy has worked, and in some cases where it has not.
+We’ve discussed at length in this series over a number of policy decisions, and shown some examples of where the implementation of the policy has worked, and in some cases where it has not.

-Good Policy vs. Bad Policy is a tough subject to broach, because most policy is developed with good intentions, but sometimes falls short of evaluating potential outcomes, which should be the intent of any policy.
+Good Policy vs. Bad Policy is a tough subject to broach because most policies are developed with good intentions but sometimes fall short of evaluating potential outcomes, which should be the intent of any policy.

 What about recording interaction with witnesses?
 Should an officer always have to record their interviews with witnesses?
 Should that extend to victims as well?
 What about answering questions the public have?

-However, it is better to write policy that is flexible in its use, while addressing potential outcomes that can occur.
+However, it is better to write a policy that is flexible in its use, while addressing potential outcomes that can occur.
 Camera implementation seems to work best if an officer is able to make ultimate decisions about recording an interaction they feel requires it.
-When specifically addressing recordings of victims, evidentiary purposes has to be strong evaluated, and in most cases it would be found that this is equally required by policies throughout the nation, just as recording an arrest would be.
+When specifically addressing recordings of victims, evidentiary purposes has to be strongly evaluated, and in most cases, it would be found that this is equally required by policies throughout the nation, just as recording an arrest would be.

-What about the recording of incidental contact, such as a citizen asking an officer in public a question concerning criminal law, or asking directions?
+What about the recording of incidental contacts, such as a citizen asking an officer in public a question concerning criminal law, or asking directions?
 This is a minor consideration for most agencies, but something that could lead to liability claims.
 If an officer is being asked about a criminal law issue that they may not have wide expertise on, could their answer to the citizen be used against them and their employing agency in a liability claim?
-It would be fair to say that it could not, and that the citizen is expected to understand their duty to seek out professional advice regarding law from a lawyer.
-But it is also possible that a particular court may see liability in this circumstance because an officer in general is seen as an expert on criminal law matters by the public.
-Agencies may want to employ policy that eliminates officers from answering such questions, but they may also have to consider the quality of community interaction as well.
-Again, flexible policy that addresses current case law, and possible outcomes is best practice.
+It would be fair to say that it could not and that the citizen is expected to understand their duty to seek out professional advice regarding law from a lawyer.
+But it is also possible that a particular court may see liability in this circumstance because an officer, in general, is seen as an expert on criminal law matters by the public.
+Agencies may want to employ a policy that eliminates officers from answering such questions, but they may also have to consider the quality of community interaction as well.
+Again, a flexible policy that addresses current case law, and possible outcomes are the best practice.

 And lastly, what about situations where a past arrestee, or individual from a particular incident questions an officer after the fact?
 Should officers have to record these interactions?

-Policy is fundamentally important to the survival of any agency.
-Knowing what State laws, and case law applies is crucial in forming policy, but also evaluating what the intent of the court is in their decisions, coupled with evaluation of possible outcomes is what leads us to the be possible policy for every interaction officers could have.
-Ensuring that those policies allow officers as much flexibility as possible, while ensuring that liability is addressed logically is dually important.
+The policy is fundamentally important to the survival of any agency.
+Knowing what state laws, and case law applies is crucial in forming policy, but also evaluating what the intent of the court is in their decisions, coupled with an evaluation of possible outcomes is what leads us to the best possible policy for every interaction officers could have.
+Ensuring that those policies allow officers as much flexibility as possible while ensuring that liability is addressed logically is dually important.